sidekiq/sidekiq/README.md

 sidekiq is GPLv3 licensed for **non-commercial use only**.
 For a commercial license, you must give $50 to my [Pledgie campaign](http://www.pledgie.com/campaigns/16623).
+Considering the hundreds of hours I've spent writing OSS, I hope you think this is a reasonable price.
+BTW, the commercial license is in COMM-LICENSE and is the [Sencha commercial license v1.10](http://www.sencha.com/legal/sencha-commercial-software-license-agreement/) with the Support (section 11) terms removed.

 <a href='http://www.pledgie.com/campaigns/16623'><img alt='Click here to lend your support to Open Source and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/16623.png?skin_name=chrome' border='0' /></a>